kodi-pvr/pvr.vuplus/README.md

 * **EPG update delay per channel**: For older Enigma2 devices EPG updates can effect streaming quality (such as buffer timeouts).
 A delay of between 250ms and 5000ms can be introduced to improve quality.
 Only recommended for older devices.
 Choose the lowest value that avoids buffer timeouts.

 ### Recordings
+The following configuration is available on the Recordings tab of the addon settings.

 * **Recording folder on receiver**: Per default the addon does not specify the recording folder in newly created timers, so the default set in the set-top box will be used.
 If you want to specify a different folder (i.e. because you want all recordings scheduled via Kodi to be stored in a separate folder), then you need to set this option.
 * **Use only the DVB boxes' current recording path**: If this option is not set the addon will fetch all available recordings from all configured paths from the set-top box.
 If this option is set then it will only list recordings that are stored within the "current recording path" on the set-top box.